DiversyFund Review: Invest In Real Estate

 Fundrise is another company like DiversyFund that gives non-accredited investors access to private real estate investments.
 Its minimum investment is just $10.

-The company offers three portfolios for investors to choose from providing supplemental income, long-term growth or a balance between the two.
+The company offers three portfolios for investors to choose from, providing supplemental income, long-term growth, or a balance between the two.

 With Fundrise, your initial investment is locked in the fund for a minimum of five years.
 Five years after you make your investment, you can begin making withdrawals, making it more flexible than DiversyFund.

-You can make early withdrawals at a fee of up to 4%, and the company can suspend withdrawal during times of economic upheavals, such as during a pandemic.
+You can make early withdrawals at a fee of up to 4%, and the company can suspend withdrawals during times of economic upheavals, such as during a pandemic.
+The company charges a 1% management fee annually.

 CrowdStreet